What this article covers:

 This guide will show you how to best use Unito to channel all tickets within Zendesk directly into other work management tools, while keeping communications open between the Zendesk ticket and the resulting task/card/issue in your other tool.

-How to build cross-team Zendesk syncs
+How to build cross-team Zendesk workflows

 Before we begin: